 Decision-making

-1. The Conference of the Parties shall [where no other relevant [treaty body] [global, regional, subregional or sectoral body] has competence to do so] take decisions on the establishment of area-based management tools, including marine protected areas, and related measures on the basis of the final proposal and, in particular, the draft management plan, taking into account the contributions and scientific inputs received during the consultation process established under this Part.
+1. The Conference of the Parties, on the basis of the final proposal and the draft management plan, taking into account the contributions and scientific inputs received during the consultation process established under this Part, and the scientific advice and recommendations of the Scientific and Technical Body:

+(a) Shall take decisions on the establishment of area-based management tools, including marine protected areas, and related measures;

+[(b) May take decisions on measures [complementary to] [compatible with] those adopted under relevant legal instruments and frameworks and by relevant global, regional, subregional and sectoral bodies;]

-2. The Conference of the Parties, while respecting relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies, [shall] [may] also take decisions on measures [complementary] [compatible with and additional] to those adopted under such instruments, frameworks and bodies, and [may] make recommendations to Parties to this Agreement to promote the adoption of relevant measures through such instruments, frameworks and bodies, in accordance with their respective mandates.
+(c) May, where proposed measures are within the competences of other global, regional, subregional or sectoral bodies, make recommendations to Parties to this Agreement and to global, regional, subregional and sectoral bodies to promote the adoption of relevant measures through such instruments, frameworks and bodies, in accordance with their respective mandates.

+2. The Conference of the Parties may recognize, in accordance with the objectives, criteria and decision-making process laid down in this Part, area-based management tools, including marine protected areas, established under relevant global, regional, subregional and sectoral bodies, at the request of that body or of a Party authorized to act on its behalf, or Parties authorized to act on its behalf.
+The following articles apply to area-based management tools, including marine protected areas, recognized under this paragraph, as if they were established under this Part.

+3. The Conference of the Parties shall elaborate the procedures, which shall include the provision of adequate information, transparency, notification, consultation with relevant stakeholders and review by the Scientific and Technical Body, and the manner in which the provisions of this Part shall apply for recognition of area-based management tools, including marine protected areas.

+4. In taking decisions under this article, the Conference of the Parties shall respect the competences of[, and not undermine,] relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies.

-3. The Conference of the Parties shall make arrangements for regular consultations to enhance cooperation and coordination with and among relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies with regard to area-based management tools, including marine protected areas, as well as coordination [with regard to] [among] related measures adopted under such instruments and frameworks and by such bodies.
+5. The Conference of the Parties shall make arrangements for regular consultations to enhance cooperation and coordination with and among relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies with regard to area-based management tools, including marine protected areas, as well as coordination [with regard to] [among] related measures adopted under such instruments and frameworks and by such bodies.

-4. The Conference of the Parties shall not undermine relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies.

-5. Decisions and recommendations made by the Conference of the Parties in accordance with this Part shall not undermine the effectiveness of measures adopted in respect of areas within national jurisdiction [and shall be made with due regard for the rights, duties and legitimate interests of all States, including the sovereign rights of coastal States over the seabed and subsoil of submarine areas, as reflected in relevant provisions of the Convention.]
-[In cases where measures proposed under this Part would affect or could reasonably be expected to affect the superjacent water above the seabed and subsoil, submarine areas over which a coastal State exercises sovereign rights in accordance with the Convention, such measures shall give due regard to the sovereign rights of such coastal States.]
+6. Decisions and recommendations adopted by the Conference of the Parties in accordance with this Part shall not undermine the effectiveness of measures adopted in respect of areas within national jurisdiction and shall be made with due regard for the rights and duties of all States, in accordance with the Convention.
+In cases where measures proposed under this Part would affect or could reasonably be expected to affect the superjacent water above the seabed and subsoil of submarine areas over which a coastal State exercises sovereign rights in accordance with the Convention, such measures shall have due regard to the sovereign rights of such coastal States.
 Consultations shall be undertaken to that end, in accordance with the provisions of this Part.

-6. Option A: In cases where an area-based management tool, including a marine protected area, established under this Part subsequently falls within the national jurisdiction of a coastal State, either wholly or in part, [or implicates sovereign rights and jurisdiction,] it shall be adapted to cover any remaining area beyond national jurisdiction by a decision of the Conference of the Parties or otherwise cease to be in force.
+7. In cases where an area-based management tool, including a marine protected area, established under this Part subsequently falls, either wholly or in part, within the national jurisdiction of a coastal State, the part within national jurisdiction shall immediately cease to be in force.
+The part remaining in areas beyond national jurisdiction shall remain in force until the Conference of the Parties, at its following meeting, reviews and decides whether to amend or revoke the area-based management tool, including a marine protected area, as necessary.